Kellojo/github-release-notes-generator/README.md

 ### `github-access-token`

 **Required** The GitHub access token.
-This is required to delete the release assets.
+This is required to create the release notes.
 Default ``.

 ### `destination`
 **Required** Where should the resulting release notes be saved to (i.e. `./config/release-notes.json`)?
 Default ``.

 ### `version`
-The version to delete the release assets for.
+The version to create the release notes for.
 If none is supplied, the package.json is read to get the version.

 ## Example usage